 * Some of the results on real data are not well-explained and/or do not have sufficient context. * For example, there are quite substantial error rates for predicting PAM50 breast cancer subtypes (ranging from ~5-50%).
 How are these results to be interpreted?
 The PAM50 subtypes have known clinical implications, so if the authors find subtypes that are refined or different from PAM50, they should provide some sort of validation (e.g. with clinical data such as survival).
 Otherwise, what is the point of using supervision?

-Compare CV error rate in training vs. validation data. discuss why luminal a and b have poor error rates
+Compare CV error rate in training vs. validation data. discuss why luminal a and b have poor error rates, help with interpretation, one sentence discussion about PAM50

-* The description of the “multilevel DIABLO” approach is confusing, and does not seem to be discussed in the Methods (though the authors say it is in the Results on page 23). expand explanation
+* The description of the “multilevel DIABLO” approach is confusing, and does not seem to be discussed in the Methods (though the authors say it is in the Results on page 23). expand explanation in the supp: method

 # Minor comments * The authors have integrated DIABLO into their mixOmics R package, and it seems well-documented. * What is the runtime and memory footprint of DIABLO? add memory footprint to each of the analyses including model fitting and cross-validation